Qase/swift-logger/README.md

 #### `WebLogger`

 Enables logging via REST API to a target server.
 To reduce the traffic, logs are grouped into so-called batches when sent.
-A user can set the size of such batches and also a time interval between individual batches being sent.
+A user can set the max size of such batches and also a max time interval between individual batches being sent.

+The integrator is responsible for the creation of `URLRequest` with the log batches & firing the request.
+Target server that receives logs is independent on the `WebLogger`.
+Thus the integrator is responsible for the implementation of a target server.
+The target server is to receive / parse / display the incoming log batches.
+If the does not wish to implement a customized server, we also provide [a simple server solution](https://github.com/Qase/LoggingServer/) written in Node.js.

 Here is an example of log batch in JSON:
 ```
+[
-[{"severity": "VERBOSE",
+ {"severity": "VERBOSE",
   "sessionName": "E598B4C1-2B08-4563-81C0-2A77E5CE0C3C",
   "message":"/some/path/LoggerTests.swift - testWebLogger() - line 165: Test verbose",
   "timestamp": 1529668897318.845},